-Students enroll in Marian University's MAT 201 Course.
+This course is Marian University's MAT 201-Calculus.
+This course is offered on campus at SMSA.
 Calculus I is based on the study of real valued functions of a single variable.
 The course topics include derivatives, antiderivatives, and definite integrals.
 Applications of differentiation, i.e. related rates, optimization and curve-sketching, are also covered.
 See Appendix A for further details about Marian University Dual Credit programs and tuition costs.